 Plenty of food products get wasted each day while there are people who can’t even afford basic food.
 The food wastage includes leftovers of organic waste like eggshells, stems, and peels.
 All of this is dumped into the garbage where they rot and decompose and a lot of methane gas is generated in the process.
 Methane gas is known for the greenhouse effect and is one of the major reasons responsible for climatic changes.
+By changing food waste to energy, we are actively making a difference, reducing the amount of methane gas leaked into the atmosphere.
+So why not check out what food waste to energy means and why we should support it!

 What does food waste to energy mean and how it works?